Dutch National Ballet presents

 TIMELESS TRAGIC LOVE

-The love between the knight Tristan and the princess Isolde is one of the great classic love tragedies.
-In Tristan + Isolde, choreographer David Dawson breathes new life into the timeless love story, with his abstract narrative and elegant dance style.
+David Dawson breathes new life into this timeless love story, with his abstract narrative and elegant dance style.
 He has created a ballet of great poetic and physical beauty.

-‘Tristan and Isolde’ has the same ingredients as ‘Romeo and Juliet’: a passionate and doomed attraction between two young people who come from historical and socially opposed camps and who die a tragic death for love.
+‘Tristan and Isolde’ is a passionate and doomed love story between two young people who come from historical and socially opposed camps and who die a tragic death for love.
 In Tristan + Isolde, David Dawson demonstrates a refined use of symmetry and order, continually giving them another twist.
 The ballet is a feast for the eyes, filled with kaleidoscopic shapes and unpredictable combinations: solos arise from a quartet, duos combine to form a quartet or sextet and then resolve into a trio or quintet.

 The sets for Tristan + Isolde, by Eno Henze, are simple and abstract, with mobile black columns, making it a timeless story.
 This love story could be situated anywhere.
 Bert Dalhuysen’s lighting designs add atmosphere, and the costumes by Yumiko Takeshima are universal and colourful.